mahamr/GEARS2022SourceFiles/LabManual.md

  `gdb SegFaultNoDbg core_SegFaultNoDbg`

->[!NOTE] One helpful way to learn or find things in gdb is "*apropos [search term]*" -- this scans through the built-in help documentation of gdb and outputs anything that matches.
+>[!knowledge] One helpful way to learn or find things in gdb is "*apropos [search term]*" -- this scans through the built-in help documentation of gdb and outputs anything that matches.

 3. View the current thread's backtrace (aka stack trace)